euro-ix/rfc8950-ixp/README.md

  * Technical writing
  * Setup and operation of virtual environment
  * Knowledge about router vendor X – configuration, access to documentation, ideally access to equipment

+### Step 4 [If needed, will depend on the output of the first phase].

+[If a step 4 is require, describe the detail here]
+ * Interop-testing(?) [how can we connect real equipment?]
+ * Create configuration guides for different router vendors
+ * Identify implications to filtering
+ * Can we support brownfield?
+Migration path?
+How to support/integrate legacy equipment?